yashrewa/yashrewa/README.md

 - 👋 Hi, I’m @yashrewa
-- 👀 I’m interested in web devlopment
+- 👀 I’m interested in exploring new technologies
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently working in React JS and REST API's
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on some cool projects
 - 📫 How to reach me yashrewa00@gmail.com

 <!---